mennovanslooten/mockqa/README.md

     # I recommend at least 4 for optimal readability.

 	# Asserts are special kinds of commands that test the page for a certain condition.
-	# If an assert fails, the test is cancelled.
+	# If an assert fails, the test fails.

 	# Test if at least one element with class="foobar" is visible:
 	assertVisible    .foobar